 The Arabian Angelfish can be found in the tropical waters of the Indian Ocean and Red Sea.
-The prefer to occupy caves where they can find a variety of corals.
-They are a herbivore and mostly feast on algae and weeds.
-Living around these coral reefs allows them plenty of hiding places from any predators.
-Although predominantly a solitary fish they can be found in mating pairs but form groups no larger than two,
+They prefer to occupy caves where they can find a variety of corals.
+They are herbivores and mostly feast on algae and weeds.
+Living around these coral reefs allows them to have plenty of hiding places from any predators.
+Although predominantly a solitary fish, they can be found in mating pairs and form groups no larger than two.

-As they grow into adulthood the Arabian Angelfish will discover a change in their colouration juveniles will be blue with white stripes whereas adults will be predominantly a bright blue with a distinct yellow band in their middle and a yellow colouring on their tail.
-Many Angelfish have a reputation for being aggressive whereas the Arabian Angelfish is much more timid and tends not to fight other fish,
+As they grow into adulthood, the Arabian Angelfish will discover a change in their colouration juveniles will be blue with white stripes, whereas adults will be predominantly a bright blue with a distinct yellow band in their middle and a yellow colouring on their tail.
+Many Angelfish have a reputation for being aggressive, but the Arabian Angelfish is much more timid and tends not to fight other fish.

 Fish: solitary reef fish